I’m a Mess…

 “Paying it Forward”

 I think being mindful of the goings on of life also includes being appreciative when things go right for us, and showing that gratitude in whatever way we can.

-A few weeks ago, Sean and I had the camper behind his SUV and me in my car filling up at a gas station.
+A few weeks ago, Sean and I had the camper in tow behind his SUV and me in my car, and stopped to fill up at a gas station.
 We were in a little mountain town outside of Pike National Forest, where the gas station closes soon after dark.